amazon-archives/aws-lambda-container-image-converter/README.md

    img2lambda [options]

 GLOBAL OPTIONS:
    --image value, -i value                 Name of the source container image.
 For example, 'my-docker-image:latest'.
 The Docker image must be pulled locally already.
    --region value, -r value                AWS region (default: "us-east-1") --output-directory value, -o value      Destination directory for command output (default: "./output") --layer-namespace value, -n value       Prefix for the layers published to Lambda (default: "img2lambda") --dry-run, -d                           Conduct a dry-run: Repackage the image, but only write the Lambda layers to local disk (do not publish to Lambda)
    --description value, --desc value       The description of this layer version (default: "created by img2lambda from image <name of the image>")
    --license-info value, -l value          The layer's software license.
 It can be an SPDX license identifier, the URL of the license hosted on the internet, or the full text of the license (default: no license)
-   --compatible-runtime value --compatible-runtime value,
-                --cr value --cr value  An AWS Lambda function runtime compatible with the image layers.
-To specify multiple runtimes, repeat the option: --cr provided --cr python2.7 (default: "provided" )
+   --compatible-runtime value, --cr value  An AWS Lambda function runtime compatible with the image layers.
+To specify multiple runtimes, repeat the option: --cr provided --cr python2.7 (default: "provided")

-   --help, -h                          show help
+   --help, -h                              show help --version, -v                           print the version
 ```

 ## Install